eugenpodaru/flashcross.nl/source/game.md

             <p>
                 Score calculation usually takes about an hour after last team finishes.
 Awarding takes place immediately after.
 Teams are allowed to take part in analyzing and defend their photos.
-All results, maps and photos would be publishedg on the website.
+All results, maps and photos would be published on the website.
             </p>